anstosa/farmrpg-farmhand/README.md

 ## Install

+1. Install a browser that supports extensions (including [Firefox](https://www.mozilla.org/en-US/firefox/new) on mobile)
+2. [Install Tampermonkey](https://www.tampermonkey.net/) or another Greasemonkey script manager
-Install with updates via [Greasy Fork](https://greasyfork.org/en/scripts/497660-farm-rpg-farmhand) or [directly from this repository](https://github.com/anstosa/farmrpg-farmhand/blob/main/dist/farmrpg-farmhand.user.js)
+3. Install Farmhand via [Greasy Fork](https://greasyfork.org/en/scripts/497660-farm-rpg-farmhand) (or [directly from this repository](https://github.com/anstosa/farmrpg-farmhand/blob/main/dist/farmrpg-farmhand.user.js))
+4. If you're on mobile, you can use your browser to add <https://farmrpg.com> to your homescreen so it feels like an app

 ## Features